Introduction

 1. Go to “Event Subscriptions” page on your Slack app and enable it.

-2. Set your public url along with the path /slack/events/ as “Request URL”, this is the url that Slack will send the events to.
+2. Set your public url along with the path /api/slack/events/ as “Request URL”, this is the url that Slack will send the events to.
 Be careful with the trailing slash at the end of the url.
+You should see the “Verified” green text if the url is correct.

-If you change the backend URL, you need to update the “Request URL” with the new URL.
+If you change the Gurubase instance URL, you need to update the “Request URL” with the new URL.

 1. Expand the “Subscribe to bot events” section on “Event Subscriptions” page and add the following events: